gregwebs/StateTree/README.md

 A statechart is similar to a FSM (finite state machine), but extends the concept with hierarchy, concurrency, and communication.

 ## Why statecharts?

+Most programs have a lot of implicit and ad-hoc state mutation that is difficult to understand and leads to bugs.
+In simple cases there is not much of an issue.
+However, as applications become complex this gives every new feature the potential to break existing features.
+Statecharts were originally created to wrangle the complexity of jet fighter software, but I think they can scale down nicely also.
+Rather than having imiplicit state, Statecharts allow us to be very explicit about state.
+This leads to fewer defects and even lets us explain how our application operates to non-programmers.

+## Why not FSMs?

 * FSMs lack nested and concurrent states
 * Routing is often used to describe application state.
 However, routing has difficulty handling concurrent states, handling nested state transitions, and maintaining history of different branches.